Toronto District School Board

 Approximately 50 percent of our schools are over 60 years old and building components continue to age requiring major repairs or replacement.

 Years of underfunding for school boards school repairs, especially from the 1990s to the mid-2000s, saw the renewal backlog rise rapidly at the TDSB.
-In the last five years, we have seen a considerable increase in the annual provincial allocation to the TDSB, an average of $290 million per year.
+In the last ten years, we have seen a considerable increase in the annual provincial allocation to the TDSB, an average of $290 million per year.
 However, this increase hasn’t kept pace with the rapidly aging school facilities in need of major repairs or replacements.
 Approximately seventy percent of the building components in the RNB are in critical or poor condition.

 Funding

-School Year Provincial Grant Projected Backlog
+School Year Provincial Grant Recent History and Projected Backlog

-2026-2027 $4.94 billion (projected as of January 2027)
+2026-2027 TBA $4.8 billion (projected as of January 2027)

-2025-2026 $4.78 billion (projected as of January 2026)
+2025-2026 TBA $4.65 billion (projected as of January 2026)

-2024-2025 $4.62 billion (projected as of January 2025)
+2024-2025 $296 million $4.45 billion (as of January 2025)

-2023-2024 $293 million $4.38 billion (projected as of January 2024)
+2023-2024 $293 million $4.38 billion (as of January 2024)

-2022-2023 $292 million $4.2 billion (projected as of January 2023)
+2022-2023 $292 million $4.2 billion (as of January 2023)

-2021-2022 $275 million $4.0 billion (projected as of January 2022)
+2021-2022 $275 million $4.0 billion (as of January 2022)

-2020-2021 $312 million $4.1 billion (projected as of January 2021)
+2020-2021 $312 million $4.1 billion (as of January 2021)

 2019-2020 $292 million $3.8 billion (as of January 2020)